-- The program applying for credential will assume leadership role during process - The program may invite subcontracting supervisor(s) to meet with the program specialist if this is appropriate to meet program needs - No additional technical assistance hours are assigned for subcontracting agencies - The program must ensure that all subcontracting agencies and individuals are in adherence to lowa Family Support Standards - Programs need to assure adherence through site visits, contracts, file reviews, supervision reviews, Policy and Procedure Manual, and training records - The program should keep documents for subcontracting staff (training logs and modified personnel records) to ensure adherence to standards - During the peer review process, peer reviewers will review contracts to ensure the program is holding all subcontractors accountable to all Iowa Family Support Standards.
+- During peer review process, peer reviewers will review contracts to ensure program is holding all subcontractors accountable to Iowa Family Support Standards.
 Organizational standards apply to the lead or contracting organization.
 Peer reviewers will evaluate adherence to the organizational standards of the lead agency, not its subcontractors.
-However, the lead organization's contract with the subcontractor should clearly outline similar standards of operation.
-The peer review team will review subcontract language to demonstrate adherence to program and organizational standards. - Peer reviewers will need to see evidence for program standards (1-15) based on training logs, personnel records, and supervision records - Peer reviewers will need to see evidence for agency standards (16-33) based upon contract compliance, interviews, contracting agency's procedures on how they hold subcontractors accountable (chart reviews, site visits reviews, supervision records, contract, etc.)

-- The contracting agency must ensure that the subcontracting agency holds programs/staff accountable to standards; however, the peer reviewers will not review specific budgets, polices, procedures, etc. of the subcontracting agency.
+However, the lead organization's contract with subcontractor should clearly outline similar standards of operation.
+The peer review team will review subcontract language to demonstrate adherence to program and organizational standards. - Peer reviewers will need to see evidence for program standards (1-15) based on training logs, supervision records, participant file review, forms used - Peer reviewers will need to see evidence for agency standards (16-33) based upon contract compliance, interviews, contracting agency's procedures on how they hold subcontractors accountable (chart reviews, site visits reviews, contract, supervision documentation, board meeting minutes, annual reports, policy and procedure manual) - Contracting agency must ensure that subcontracting agency holds programs/staff accountable to standards; however, the peer reviewers will not review specific budgets, polices, procedures, etc. of subcontracting agency.
 This will be evidenced through the contract.
-The contracting agency will need to show evidence that the subcontracting agency is adhering to standards in relationship to the programs seeking credential - The credential will be awarded to the contractor and the subcontracting agency will be acknowledged that the specific program was credentialed through the contracted agency - Programs receive 40 hours of technical assistance per fiscal year
+The contracting agency will need to show evidence that the subcontracting agency is adhering to standards in relationship to the programs seeking credential. - Credential will be awarded to the contractor and the subcontracting agency will be acknowledged that the specific program was credentialed through contracted agency

-Multi-Agency Credentialing:
+Multi-Agency Credentialing